puppetlabs/puppetlabs-sqlserver/README.md

 * **login_name**

   The name of a particular login to to set properties on.
-  By default this parameter expects an exact match.
+  By default, this parameter expects an exact match.
 To use pattern matching see the `fuzzy_match` parameter.
-  This is an optional parameter which will accept a single string or array of strings as input.
+  This is an optional parameter which accepts a single string or array of strings as input.

 * **fuzzy_match**